natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/README.md

-# NLP with Cloud Tools - Course Materials Repo
+# NLP in Media Production with Cloud Tools - Course Materials

-This repository contains outlines, readings, and supplementary materials for the NLP with Cloud Tools course.
+This repository contains outlines, readings, and supplementary materials for the "NLP in Media Production with Cloud Tools" course.

 ## Structure

-* `index.md`: Course homepage (links to outlines/materials)
+* `index.md`: Course homepage with complete course outline
-* `classX-outline.md`: Outline for each class.
+* `classX-outline.md`: Detailed outline for each class session
-* `materials/`: Folder containing supplementary readings and resources like `cloud-intro.md`.
+* `materials/`: Folder containing supplementary readings and resources

 ## Deployment